International Collegiate Programming Contest: History

 The ICPC World Finals (The Annual World Finals of the International Collegiate Programming Contest) is the final round of competition.
 Over its history it has become a 4-day event held in the finest venues worldwide with 140 teams competing in the 2018 World Finals.
 Recent World Champion teams have been recognized by their country's head of state.
 In recent years, media impressions have hovered at the one billion mark.

-Since 2000, only teams from Russia, China, and Poland have won the ICPC world finals, except in 2022.
+From 2000 to 2022, only teams from Russia, China, and Poland have won the ICPC world finals.
 Participation in North America is much smaller than in the rest of the world, which is partially attributed to the perceived low payoff of participating.

 Contest rules

 ICPC contests are team competitions.
 Current rules stipulate that each team consist of three students.
 Participants must be university students, who have had less than five years of university education before the contest.
 Students who have previously competed in two World Finals or five regional competitions are ineligible to compete again.

 During each contest, the teams of three are given 5 hours to solve between eight and fifteen programming problems (with eight typical for regionals and twelve for finals).
 They must submit solutions as programs in C, C++, Java, Ada, Python or Kotlin (although it is not guaranteed every problem is solvable in any certain language, the ICPC website states that "the judges will have solved all problems in Java and C++" for both regional and world finals competitions).
 Programs are then run on test data.
 If a program fails to give a correct answer, the team is notified and can submit another program.

 The winner is the team which correctly solves the most problems.
 If necessary to rank teams for medals or prizes among tying teams, the placement of teams is determined by the sum of the elapsed times at each point that they submitted correct solutions plus 20 minutes for each rejected submission of a problem ultimately solved.
 There is no time consumed for a problem that is not solved.

 Compared to other programming contests (for example, International Olympiad in Informatics), the ICPC is characterized by a large number of problems (eight or more problems in just 5 hours).
 Another feature is that each team can use only one computer, although teams have three students.
 This makes the time pressure even greater.
 Good teamwork and ability to withstand pressure is needed to win.